Lakshadweep admin justifies reform push, says it wants to develop islands like Maldives | Law-Order

 Now also in the islands it is very peaceful,'' Ali told a press conference here.

-Justifying the decision to introduce the Prevention of Anti-Social Activities Act (PASA) in the islands, the official said this is to check the incidents like drug abuse and increasing cases of sexual abuse of children.
+Justifying the decision to introduce the Prevention of Anti-Social Activities Act (PASA) in the islands, the official said this is to check incidents like drug abuse and increasing cases relating to sexual abuse of children.

 The press meet was held amid mounting protest from opposition parties against ''anti-people'' policies of administrator Praful Patel in the islands.